AMSUCF/HumanitiesAISyllabus/weektwelve.md

 ## Tutorial: Working Across Interfaces

 This week, we're going to revisit the distant reading we did earlier this semester.
 However, we'll be approaching the procedural aspects of the project more directly: this will require generating scripts and deploying them to suport each aspect of the process.
 We'll revisit collecting, processing, and analyzing a data set of texts, but bringing Python scripts directly into play.
+We'll primarily be making use of a few Python libraries:

+- [Pandas](https://pandas.pydata.org/) is a library for data manipulation and analysis, used to manage CSV files and structured data.
+- [BeautifulSoup](https://beautiful-soup-4.readthedocs.io/en/latest/) is a library for parsing HTML and XML, useful for extracting content during web scraping.
+- [Requests](https://requests.readthedocs.io/en/latest/) is a library for making HTTP requests in Python, used for downloading data from the web.
+- [Matplotlib](https://matplotlib.org/) is a library for creating visualizations like graphs and charts.
+- [NLTK](https://www.nltk.org/) is a natural language processing toolkit, used here to filter out stopwords during text preprocessing.

+You might find it helpful to look at documentation of these libraries, or even web scraping and distant reading tutorials in Python, for ideas of things to try.
 While you can install Python directly on your machine to complete these tasks, my demos will be using [Google Colab](https://colab.research.google.com/), a free service for deploying code in different environments - more extensive usage does require paying, but you should have no problems completing these tasks at the free usage level.

 Create a new project for this exercise: we'll be working back and forth between generating and testing Python code.
 Do not ask ChatGPT to execute any of the code: you will be doing that directly, and in doing so you will be able to work at a much larger scale with access to libraries of existing code (as we started to explore last week).

 ![Colab interface](colab.png)